 - No adjustable sliding weight for further customization

-Cobra’s new Aerojet fairway woods live up to their billing as some of the fastest fairway woods on the market.
+The Cobra Aerojet fairway woods live up to their billing as some of the fastest fairway woods on the market.

-The Aerojet woods feature a compact, sleek 175cc clubhead shape that looks sharp at address and inspires confidence.
 The sleek carbon crown and titanium body work together to lower and deepen the CG for high launch and low spin, even on mishits.

-I tested the 15° 3-wood and was blown away by the ball speed and distance I could generate, even on off-center hits.
 Thanks to the PWR-COR weighting system, the club felt light yet stable through impact, with great sound and feel.

 While pros may prefer a smaller, more workable fairway wood, mid to high handicappers will appreciate the optimized launch conditions and forgiveness packed into the Aerojet fairway.

-If you struggle with consistency and distance with traditional fairway woods, Cobra’s new Aerojet line deserves your consideration.
+If you struggle with consistency and distance with traditional fairway woods, Cobra’s Aerojet line deserves your consideration.

-Check my full Cobra Aerojet Fairway Review
+Check our full Cobra Aerojet Fairway Review

 Titleist TSR2 Fairway Wood